catmorbid/cybergod-public/corebook/05 Persona.md

 ### Refreshing Resolve

 **Spent** Resolve is **Refreshed** by one point at the start of each game session.
-Resolve is usually fully refreshed after some [[#Structure of play|Downtime]], once the character has had some time to relax.
+Resolve is usually fully refreshed after some [Downtime](<#Structure of play>), once the character has had some time to relax.

 A **burned** resolve is much more difficult to Refresh.
 This is generally up to the GM how often they allow refreshing burned resolve.
 E.g. long downtime or going on a vacation or achieving a significant story goal may refresh burned resolve, to give a few examples.
 If the character has burned all their resolve, the may be forced on a leave of absence until they recover some.

 ### Improving the character
 You will be awarded Progression and Merits as you play the game and complete missions.
 Once you accumulate enough, you can spend them to improve your character.
 You can mark them on your character sheet.
-For more information on Progression and Merits see [[10 Gamemastering#Progression]] and [[10 Gamemastering#Merits]].
+For more information on Progression and Merits see [10 Gamemastering#Progression](<10 Gamemastering#Progression>) and [10 Gamemastering#Merits](<10 Gamemastering#Merits>).